xtrinch/fcm-django/README.rst

 	FCM_DJANGO_SETTINGS = {
 		"FCM_SERVER_KEY": "[your api key]",
-		"ONE_DEVICE_PER_USER": True/False, # true if you want to have only one active device per registered user at a time "DELETE_INACTIVE_DEVICES": True/False, # devices to which notifications cannot be sent, are deleted upon receiving error response from FCM
+		 # true if you want to have only one active device per registered user at a time
+		 # default: False
+		"ONE_DEVICE_PER_USER": True/False,
+		 # devices to which notifications cannot be sent,
+		 # are deleted upon receiving error response from FCM
+		 # default: False
+		"DELETE_INACTIVE_DEVICES": True/False,
 	}

 Native Django migrations are in use. ``manage.py migrate`` will install and migrate all models.